 MDE's Water Supply Program works closely with public water systems to ensure compliance with new federal and State regulations.
-Effective January 2006, the drinking water standard for arsenic became 50 parts per billion.
+Effective January 2006, the drinking water standard for arsenic was reduced from 50 parts per billion to 10 parts per billion.
 The lower arsenic standard will help to reduce the risk of cancer resulting from exposure to arsenic in drinking water.
-Sixty-one of the 68 public water systems in Maryland that had arsenic levels above the revised standard are now in compliance.
-Testing is still occurring on five of the 68 systems to evaluate their water supply, and the last two systems are in violation.
+Sixty-five of the 69 public water systems in Maryland that had arsenic levels above the revised standard are now in compliance.
+Testing is still occurring at one of the 69 systems to evaluate their water supply, and the remaining three systems are in violation of the Arsenic maximum contaminant level.
 MDE continues to work with each of the water systems to help them to achieve compliance with the arsenic standards.

 On the Eastern Shore and southern Maryland, arsenic in drinking water sources is from naturally occurring deposits in the underlying aquifers.
-In FY2010, Maryland identified arsenic contamination in western Maryland; here, the source of the arsenic in the drinking water has not been specifically identified.
-Early evaluations of the groundwater in this part of the State indicate the Garrett County arsenic may be linked to coal in the hard rock aquifer, and in the Carroll County aquifer may be linked to an external contamination source such as pesticides.
+Maryland has also identified arsenic contamination in western Maryland, but the source of the arsenic in the drinking water has not been specifically identified.
+Early evaluations of the groundwater in this part of the State indicate that Garrett County arsenic may be linked to coal in the hard rock aquifer, and that arsenic in the Carroll County aquifer may be linked to an external contamination source, such as pesticides.

 In Maryland, any drinking water standard adopted for public water systems also applies to individual water supplies.
-Groundwater arsenic levels in some parts of Southern Maryland and the Eastern Shore are known to exceed the EPA's Maximum Contaminant Level (MCL) of 10 parts per billion.
+Groundwater arsenic levels in some parts of southern Maryland and the Eastern Shore are known to exceed the EPA's Maximum Contaminant Level (MCL) of 10 parts per billion.
 Local health departments have sampled extensively in the counties throughout southern Maryland and the Eastern Shore over the past four years to determine the extent and degree of arsenic contamination in these areas.

 In FY 2010, the Maryland Geological Survey published Report of Investigations No. 78 entitled "Arsenic in Groundwater in the Coastal Plain Aquifers of Maryland", which describes the distribution and possible chemical controls on arsenic occurrence in groundwater (primarily in the Aquia and Piney Point aquifers of Maryland's Eastern Shore and southern Maryland).
-MDE is working with these counties to implement programs to ensure that new wells are tested and appropriate treatment is employed, to educate owners of existing wells about the health risks associated with the elevated arsenic levels, and provide information about appropriate treatment options.
+MDE is working with these counties to implement programs to ensure that new wells are tested and appropriate treatment is employed, to educate owners of existing wells about the health risks associated with the elevated arsenic levels, and to provide information about appropriate treatment options.
 One component of the education process involves distribution of letters to parents and guardians at schools with public water systems that exceed a drinking water standard.